 - Played with in Tailchaser's Song.
 According to the cat Creation Myth (which true), the world was created by a cat for cats.
 Humans came into existence when one of the first cats beat and deformed a haughty prince into a "m'an".
 The world is now dominated by humans, however cats still think that humans are their servants.

 - Wings of Fire takes place in a world where dragons rule over the lands.
 Humans, or "scavengers" as dragons call them, are considered an endangered species and only live in a few select areas.
 Originally, humans were more dominant, however that changed when dragons began creating kingdoms and living under queens.
-Dragons look down upon humans and see them as weird, dumb, and mostly good for food or blood sports, but some of them (including most of the protagonists) think of humans as cute, and there are even a few cases of dragons keeping humans as pets.
+Most dragons look down upon humans and see them as weird, dumb, and mostly good for food or blood sports, but some of them (including most of the protagonists) think of humans as cute, and there are even a few cases of dragons keeping humans as pets.

 - Planet of the Apes has the astronauts Ulysses and Antelle explore a planet where humans live like animals, and civilized apes hunt them for sport or conduct medical experiments on them.
 The Twist Ending is different from the more famous film adaptation: the planet, Soror, is completely separate from Earth.
 But when Ulysses escapes and returns to Earth, he finds that apes have conquered humanity while he was away, presumably just like they did on Soror.